HRV: the discreet thermometer of your nervous system

 It was not disease.
 It was excessive dose of everything, sustained for three years, and the autonomic system finally signaled loud and clear.

-In Continuum Plenya, wearable data is treated neither as a toy nor ignored as noise.
-When relevant, it enters the patient's score alongside blood, measured sleep, body composition, and the clinical reading.
-The exercise physiologist adjusts training periodization, the psychologist addresses the trigger of chronic stress, the physician investigates what needs investigation.
+In my consultations, I treat wearable data neither as a toy nor as noise.
+When relevant, it enters the picture alongside blood, measured sleep, body composition, and the clinical reading.
+The exercise physiologist adjusts training periodization, the psychologist addresses the trigger of chronic stress, I investigate what needs investigation.

 - Task Force of the European Society of Cardiology and the North American Society of Pacing and Electrophysiology.
 Heart rate variability: standards of measurement, physiological interpretation, and clinical use.
 Circulation, 1996;93(5):1043-1065.